 With so many cool things to do in Istanbul it is hard to choose how to spend your days in this amazing city.
 Of course I want you to check out the Old City and see the magnificent Blue Mosque, get lost in the bustling streets, and go shopping in the Grand Bazaar.
 Or what about Taksim or the Galata Tower and then you have not even been to the Asian side.
 There are so many Istanbul tourist attractions, but those you will all find in your guidebook.
 Let me tell you 3 unique things to do in Istanbul.

 As a big fan of mobile internet there is no way I can go without being connected.
-My job as a professional travel blogger requires me as soon as I arrive in a new country to buy a local sim card.
-I have made several trips to Turkey and checked out all the Turkey mobile internet providers to see what Turkey tourist sim cards they offer.
-The last time in December 2019 to keep this article up to date.
-I can already tell you a Turkey sim card for tourists is NOT cheap, but there is a solution buy one online!
+As soon as I arrive in a new country I buy a local sim card.
+I have made countless trips to Turkey and checked out all the mobile internet providers to see what Turkey tourist sim cards they offer.
+Now already update as of September 2020.
+Turkey sim card for tourists are cheap, but it depends where you buy them.

 If you have done all the Istanbul sightseeing and still have some spare days in your agenda then you should consider taking one of the day trips from Istanbul to Edirne and pay a visit to the impressive Edirne Mosque called Selimiye.
 Nowadays a sleepy little town full of history, but once the capital of the Ottoman Empire, Edirne, Turkey lies only a few kilometers from the Bulgarian and the Greek border.
 I admit it was pretty tempting to make a little detour and cross into these two countries, as I had never been to any of them.
 But as we were toured around by the Turkish Tourism Board it would have been a little inappropriate to leave the country. ;) Surely some day I will end up there again!